KDE/documentation-develop-kde-org/content/docs/plasma/widget/configuration.md

 {{< sections >}}
 {{< section-left >}}

 `main.xml` is where you define the properties that will be serialized into `~/.config/plasma-org.kde.plasma.desktop-appletsrc`.
-All properties will be accesible with `plasmoid.configuration.variableName` reguardless of was group it's in.
+All properties will be accessible with `plasmoid.configuration.variableName` reguardless of was group it's in.

 [KConfig](docs:kconfig;annotated.html) has a variety of data types:

 * `Int` for an Integer number
 * `Double` for a double precision floating point number (Real)
 * `String` for a string of characters to represent text
-* `Color` for a hexidecimal color.
+* `Color` for a hexadecimal color.
 The color defaults to `#000000` (black) if the default is left empty.
 * `Path` is a string that is specially treated as a file-path.
 In particular paths in the home directory are prefixed with `$HOME` when being stored in the configuration file.
-* `StringList` for a comma seperated list of Strings
+* `StringList` for a comma separated list of Strings

-I've listed the more common usecases.
+I've listed the more common use cases.
 More can be found in [KConfigXT's documentation]({{< ref "/docs/configuration/kconfig_xt" >}}).

 ---